Joseph Estrada: Protests

-On the evening of January 16, 2001, the impeachment court voted not to open an envelope that allegedly contained incriminating evidence against Estrada as it was not part of the impeachment complaint.
-The final vote was 11–10 to keep the envelope closed.
-The prosecution panel (of congressmen and lawyers) walked out of the impeachment court in protest of this vote.
-The 11 senators who voted not to open the envelope are known as the "Craven Eleven."
 That night, anti-Estrada protesters gathered in front of the EDSA Shrine at Epifanio de los Santos Avenue, not too far away from the site of the 1986 People Power Revolution that overthrew President Ferdinand Marcos.

 On January 19, 2001, Armed Forces of the Philippines Chief of Staff Angelo Reyes, seeing the political upheaval throughout the country, decided to "withdraw his support" of Estrada and pay his allegiance to the vice president, Gloria Macapagal Arroyo.

-Resignation
+Ouster from office

-The following day, the Supreme Court declared the presidency vacant, saying that Estrada had resigned the office.
-At noon, the chief justice swore in Gloria Macapagal Arroyo as president of the Philippines.
+The following day, the Supreme Court declared the presidency vacant even without Estrada's resignation.
+At noon, Vice President Gloria Macapagal Arroyo was sworn in by Chief Justice Hilario Davide Jr. as president of the Philippines.
 Before Estrada departed from Malacañang, he issued the following press release: